LillyYu2019/MIE1516_NN_for_Controls/README.md

 For the control of complex non-linear systems for which there are no analytical design techniques, a neural net can be used to implement highly non-linear controllers with internal parameters that can be determined through a learning process.
 This control method has the benefit of a “black-box” method, where there is no need to determine the analytical model of the system, and there is no need to tune control parameters.

-This project investigate the use of four different type of neural network and reinforcemnt learning algorithms that can be used for non-linear controls on the CartPole system on the OpenAI GYM.
+This project investigates the use of four different type of neural network and reinforcement learning algorithms that can be used for non-linear controls on the CartPole system on the OpenAI GYM.

-The four architecture were investigate:
+The four architecture were investigated:

 **Reinforcement Learning:**
 1. Tabular Q learning with greedy epsilon strategy